CloudLabsAI-Azure/sql-in-fabric-ai-embeddings-workshop/docs/exercise2.md

 ### Summary

-In this lab, you explored on Azure SQL Database Explorer and SQL Query worksheets in Microsoft Fabric.Also, you learned using copilot integrated with Azure SQL Database Explorer.
+In this exercise, you explored on Azure SQL Database Explorer and SQL Query worksheets in Microsoft Fabric.Also, you learned using copilot integrated with Azure SQL Database Explorer.
 These steps gave you hands-on experience in Azure SQL Database Explorer and SQL Query worksheets in Microsoft Fabric.

 Now, click on **Next** from the lower right corner to move on to the next page.